Environmental Permitting Consultants

 You may need an Environmental Permit if you carry out activities which have the potential to harm the environment or human health, as prescribed in the Environmental Permitting (England and Wales) Regulations 2016 and the Pollution Prevention and Control (Scotland) Regulations 2012.
 If you’re operating without the required Permit you could be asked to cease your operation or be prosecuted.

-A vast amount of information and evidence of compliance is required for permit applications and also demonstrating compliance with permit conditions when operating.
-Delta Simons can support you with this, examples may include:
+Our Consultants work with numerous regulated facilities under the current Environmental Permitting regime and regularly provide support with Bespoke and Standard Rules Permit applications, Minor and Substantial variations, as well as full or partial surrenders and permit exemptions.
+A vast amount of information and evidence is required for permit applications and for demonstrating compliance with permit conditions when operating.
+Delta-Simons can support you with this, examples may include:

 - Liaison with the Regulator

-- Baseline reporting / site investigations
+- Baseline reporting (site investigations and monitoring)

-- Site Conditions Reports
+- Site Condition Reports (SCRs)

-- Air emissions modelling
+- Air emissions modelling and monitoring

-- Environmental Management System (EMS) development
+- Environmental Management System Development